Table of Contents

 Step 6: Chaining Multiple Transformations

-Cloudinary allows you to chain multiple transformations together for a single URL.
-Here is a example code:
+Cloudinary lets you chain multiple transformations into a single URL.
+Here is an example code:

 $imageUrl = Cloudinary::image($publicId)